 Call or Message Us 24/7

-Uber generally disqualifies you from becoming a driver if you have a DUI conviction that is dated within the past several years from your application.
-A DUI conviction includes convictions for both drunk driving and driving under the influence of drugs (DUID).
+Uber generally disqualifies you from becoming a driver if you suffered a DUI conviction within several years of your application.
+A DUI conviction includes convictions for both drunk driving and driving under the influence of drugs.

 Note that certain other criminal convictions will prevent a person from being an Uber driver.
 Examples include convictions for:

 Generally, yes.
 Both Uber and Lyft will disqualify people from becoming rideshare drivers if they have a DUI conviction that is dated within the past several years from the date of their rideshare application.1